-Use the provided scripts run\base.tcl, run\unroll.tcl run\pipeline.tcl.
+Use the provided scripts run_base.tcl, run_unroll.tcl, and run_pipeline.tcl to synthesize your deisgn.
 Your source code will be identical between these designs.
 Note that we have already added the necessary HLS optimization directives in each of these Tcl scripts.

 After synthesizing the unrolled design, you should check that the latency is reduced by around 10x in the synthesis report.
-In pipelined design, we are pipelining the outer loop (labeled as L1800, which iterates 1800 times).
-So please verify after pipelining that the L1800 loop is indeed pipelined to an II of 1 in the report.

-If you are interested to learning more about the pipelining directive, check out the following reference:
+In pipelined design, we are pipelining the outer loop (labeled as LOOP_I_1800, which iterates 1800 times).
+So please verify that after pipelining the achieved II of the LOOP_I_1800 loop is indeed 1 in the report.
+If the achieved II is not 1, please check the HLS log for relative warnings.
+If you are interested in learning more about the pipelining directive, check out the following reference:

-• Vivado Design Suite User Guide, High-Level Synthesis, UG902 (v2019.1) [1]
+- Vivado Design Suite User Guide, High-Level Synthesis, UG902 (v2019.2) [1]

+- Function and Loop Pipelining (p.125)

+- set_directive_pipeline (p.450)